 Piggott is a very small city located in the state of Arkansas.
 With a population of 3,655 people and two constituent neighborhoods, Piggott is the 84th largest community in Arkansas.

-Piggott is a blue-collar town, with 37.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Piggott, you'll notice that it is more blue-collar than most other communities in America.
+37.62% of Piggott’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Piggott is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Piggott who work in office and administrative support (10.46%), sales jobs (8.06%), and maintenance occupations (7.66%).
+There are especially a lot of people living in Piggott who work in office and administrative support (11.54%), food service (8.28%), and sales jobs (8.21%).

 Piggott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Piggott in 2010 was $17,899, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,596 for a family of four.
+The per capita income in Piggott in 2010 was $17,980, which is middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $71,920 for a family of four.

 The people who call Piggott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Piggott residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Piggott include German, English, Italian, and Dutch.